bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 - [GET /tags](#get-tags)

 Tags are stored on the server.
-The server must be able to store at least 10 tags per receiver.
+The server must be able to store at least 10 tags per client.
 There is no upper limit.
 A typical implementation would store the tags as a FIFO list.
 When the list is full, a new tag would replace the oldest in the list.

-A receiver should implement an interface to display the current list of tags associated with it as returned by the `GET /tags` method.
+A client should implement an interface to display the current list of tags associated with it as returned by the `GET /tags` method.

-Note that with receiver identification, the receiver stores a token which uniquely identifies it to the tag service for the lifetime of that token only.
-If that identity is reset by the receiver deleting the token, any tags which have been submitted against it are effectively orphaned.
+Note that with client identification, the client stores a token which uniquely identifies it to the tag service for the lifetime of that token only.
+If that identity is reset by the client deleting the token, any tags which have been submitted against it are effectively orphaned.

 ### User identity

-User identity is where the receiver has been paired to an authenticated user's account on a tag service.
-The same limits apply as for receiver identification, though a typical implementation will not put any limit on how many tags a user can create.
+User identity is where the client has been paired to an authenticated user's account on a tag service.
+The same limits apply as for client identification, though a typical implementation will not put any limit on how many tags a user can create.

 A tag service that enables tagging with a user identity must provide